yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

 Class 3 and 4 (transfers via one or more waypoints) are not supported.

-The service uploads/downloads files to/from a spacecraft from/to a Yamcs bucket.
+The service uploads and downloads files between a spacecraft (or a remote device) and a Yamcs bucket.
 In the description below, the entity that sends the file is called the Sender and the entity that receives the file is called the Receiver.

 The protocol specification can be found in  `CCSDS 727.0-B-5 <https://public.ccsds.org/Pubs/727x0b5.pdf>`_ The following description summarizes the specs and provide details on the parts implented/not implemented by this service.

 The upload/download works by splitting the file into segments and uploading/downloading each segment individually (usually embedded as part of a TC/TM packet).
 The transmission is preceded by an metadata PDU (Protocol Data Unit) and finsihed with an EOF PDU.
 The Receiver will send the Finished PDU to let the Sender know that all PDUs have been received.